spookyoo/PlanMyCourse/README.md

 ## Description
 This is a full stack application designed for students at USASK,to help them plan and figure out which classes they still need to take and check each class prerequisites without having to navigate to another page.
 This app would also allow users to create reviews and comments on classes.

+## How To Run This Project
+clone the project to a local repo

+When cloned, cd into backend folder and run:

+npm install

+npm start

+If no errors occur, cd into the frontend folder and run:

+npm install

+npm run dev

+## Usage
+When running npm start in the backend, there should be a message in the console saying which port the server is running on

+When running npm run dev in the frontend, there should be a link in the console for the default react app created using vite

 ## Dependencies
 The backend was initialized using: